-The state will design an implementation structure that extends the Olmstead Sub-Cabinet and assigns responsibility to monitor progress, convene regular meetings to update people with disabilities and others on progress, issue annual reports, solicit comments and recommendations for any changes, and initiate necessary legislative initiatives in support of the plan.
+The state will design an implementation structure that extends the Olmstead Subcabinet and assigns responsibility to monitor progress, convene regular meetings to update people with disabilities and others on progress, issue annual reports, solicit comments and recommendations for any changes, and initiate necessary legislative initiatives in support of the plan.

-By December 1, 2013 the Olmstead Subcabinet will adopt a structure for:

-- The periodic system-wide monitoring of the implementation and status of the plan. - Ensuring interagency coordination. - Scheduling periodic public meetings to a) hear from the public regarding implementation of the Olmstead Plan and b) review with the public any proposed changes to plan goals or strategies. - Engaging people with disabilities, their families, advocates and others in monitoring implementation, raising concerns or problems, and recommending changes to the plan. - Development of an Olmstead Quality Improvement Plan. - Issuing an annual report on implementation and quality of life outcomes. - Initiating needed changes including proposing legislative action in support of changes in policy and funding. - Monitoring legislative proposals to provide analysis and input to Minnesota Management and Budget and the Governor's office as to impact on the Minnesota Olmstead Plan. - Develop a financial strategy that includes increasing flexibility in funding, reprioritizing funding, and seeking additional funding as necessary to implement the plan.

-By December 1, 2013 the Subcabinet will establish an Olmstead implementation office that will report to the Olmstead Subcabinet.
-The purpose of the office will be to:

-- Develop communication tools to explain Minnesota's Olmstead Plan, including a fully-accessible overview of the plan itself. - Monitor the quality of life and process measure. - Convene regular meetings to update subcabinet on implementation. - Draft an annual report to be issued by the subcabinet. - Maintain social media and web site presence to keep the public aware of progress on the plan. - Monitor audit and performance reports from all public agencies on issues relevant to the Olmstead plan. - Develop and implement the Olmstead Quality Improvement Plan. - Collaborate across all relevant departments.
+- By November 15, 2013 the subcabinet will ensure that appropriate persons are assigned for all actions described in this plan that will occur in 2013. - By December 1, 2013 the Olmstead Subcabinet will adopt a structure for: - o The periodic system-wide monitoring of the implementation and status of the plan. - Ensuring interagency coordination. - Scheduling periodic public meetings to (a) hear from the public regarding implementation of the Olmstead Plan and (b) review with the public any proposed changes to plan goals or strategies. - Engaging people with disabilities, their families, advocates and others in monitoring implementation, raising concerns or problems, and recommending changes to the plan. - Developing an Olmstead Quality Improvement Plan. - o Issuing an annual report on implementation and quality of life outcomes. - Initiating needed changes including proposing legislative action in support of changes in policy and funding. - Monitoring legislative proposals to provide analysis and input to Minnesota Management and Budget and the Governor's office about impact on the Minnesota Olmstead Plan. - Developing a financial strategy that includes increasing flexibility in funding, reprioritizing funding, and seeking additional funding as necessary to implement the plan. - By December 1, 2013 the subcabinet will establish an Olmstead implementation office that will report to the Olmstead Subcabinet.
+The purpose of the office will be to: - Develop communication tools to explain Minnesota's Olmstead Plan, including a fullyaccessible overview of the plan itself. - Monitor the quality of life and process measures. - o Convene regular meetings to update the subcabinet on implementation. - Draft an annual report to be issued by the subcabinet. - Maintain social media and web site presence to keep the public aware of progress on the plan. - Monitor audit and performance reports from all public agencies on issues relevant to the Olmstead Plan. - o Develop and implement the Olmstead Quality Improvement Plan. - Collaborate across all relevant departments.